 Fuel Economy Test Methods

 The city and highway miles per gallon estimates help consumers compare the fuel economy of different vehicles when shopping for new cars.
-Although no single test can ever account for the wide variety of conditions experienced by every driver, the test methods for the window sticker values were updated in 2011 to more accurately reflect today's driving conditions.
+Although no single test can ever account for the wide variety of conditions experienced by every driver, the test methods for the window sticker values were updated starting with model year 2008 vehicles to more accurately reflect today's driving conditions.
 These test methods will continue to be used to determine values for the new Fuel Economy and Environment Label.

 EPA Fuel Economy Regulations